F50

 - If seized or very stiff, replace the Convection Fan Motor Assembly.

-- Access rear of oven:
+- Access the rear of the oven:

 - Check for loose or burnt wires; repair as needed.

-- Test motor:
+- Test the motor:

 - If comfortable and safe, you can bench-test the motor with proper AC voltage using insulated connectors.